Todra Gorge vs Dades Gorge: Which Is Best To Visit In Morocco?

 Both gorges are best explored by car or minibus, so you can stop and explore.
 Tour companies arrive by coach for a brief visit to Todra Gorge.
 Local buses and taxis connect nearby towns if arriving by public transport.

-Ouarzazate is the closest airport to fly into and then hire a car to both Gorges.
+Ouarzazate is the closest airport to fly into and then hire a car to both the Gorges.

 Todra Gorge And Dades Gorge FAQs